ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 **Actions** icon opens the next list of available management actions:
 - *Download kubeconfig file* - this option is used to get the kubeconfig file, that pertains to the selected Cluster;
-- *Edit* - this option is used to change the count of Worker-nodes in the selected Cluster;
+- *Resize* - this option is used to change the count of Worker-nodes in the selected Cluster;
+- *Upgrade* - this option is used to update template (version) of the selected Cluster;
 - *Delete* - this option is for Cluster removing.

 ## Create Cluster